dgallichan/retroMoCoBox/README.md

 ## Retro-MoCo-Box

 Matlab toolbox for retrospective motion-correction of 3D MRI k-space data - as used for my work using 3D FatNavs to obtain the motion information.
+You can read more about FatNavs on [my research website](http://www.cibm.ch/page-117748-en.html).

 Used in: